lola-tech/graphql-kimera/README.md

 ### Code of conduct

-[lola.tech](https://www.lola.tech/) has adopted a Code of Conduct that we expect project participants to adhere to.
+[Lola Tech](https://www.lola.tech/) has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [CODE_OF_CONDUCT.md](https://github.com/lola-tech/graphql-kimera/blob/master/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Versioning